 Well, the bathroom remodel wrapped up two years ago and the storage unit is in perfect condition!

-Kim and Scott of Yellow Brick Home did a similar cabinet at the foot of their tub using the wall and pre-made cabinet method - but did so much better a job than any of those doubtful contractors could have done.
+Kim and Scott of Yellow Brick Home did a similar cabinet at the foot of their tub awhile after we installed ours.
+They used the wall and pre-made cabinet method - but did so much better a job than any of those doubtful contractors could have done.
 Either route works!

 A big part of what made this cabinet strong is we opted to permanently install the shelves, rather than adjustable boards that we can move up and down along pegs.
 The permanently affixed shelves hold the whole piece together from top to bottom.
 I don't have the luxury of resizing the cubbies, but that's perfectly fine for our needs.